pikatchu/closedsource/book/0070-headquarters.md

 Elias opened it, ushering Leo inside.

-The door closed behind them, leaving them in a tiny, dimly lit space between two doors.
+The door closed behind them, leaving them in a small space between two doors.

 Leo turned to Elias, confused.
 "What—?"